smeedijzer-online/acf-icon-picker/README.md

 ## Installation

 ### via Composer
-1. Add a line to your repositories array: `{ "type": "git", "url": "https://github.com/TimeZHero/acf-icon-picker" }`
+1. Add a line to your repositories array: `{ "type": "github", "url": "https://github.com/TimeZHero/acf-icon-picker" }`
 2. Add a line to your require block: `"timezhero/acf-icon-picker"`
 3. Run: composer update